-Most eighth graders will take at least one of the HSPT, SHSAT, and TACHS high school entrance exams in the fall.
-Many parents wonder which tests to take and prepare for in seventh grade.
-The goal of this post is to help you decide which are right for your student.
-Many students in Staten Island, Brooklyn, and Manhattan prepare for all three tests, and some even for the ISEE and/or SSAT.
-Fortunately, recent changes have resulted in material overlap across the exams and this shift makes preparation for all exams more feasible.
+Most eighth graders will take at least one of the HSPT, SHSAT, and TACHS high school entrance exams in the fall and want a comparison of the tests.
+Many parents wonder which to take and prepare for in seventh grade.
+The goal of this post is to help you decide which are right for your student with a thorough comparison of the similarities and differences of each test.
+Many students in Staten Island, Brooklyn, Manhattan, and the NYC area take all three tests, and some even for the ISEE and/or SSAT.
+Fortunately, recent changes have resulted in material overlap across the exams.
+This shift makes preparation for all high school admissions exams more feasible.

 It’s easy to feel overwhelmed by the process of choosing a high school.
 It may be wise to take all exams and choose the best school and/or the one that offers your student the largest scholarship.
-(Our results 2020, results 2019, results 2018, results 2017, results 2016) A student may have their heart set on a school, but a lot can change in the time between taking the tests in October/November and receiving all results by March.
+(Our tutoring results 2020, results 2019, results 2018, results 2017, results 2016) – Our students earned over $7 Million in scholarships to high school.
+A student may have their heart set on a school, but a lot can change in the time between taking the tests in October/November and receiving all results by March.

 The Specialized High School Admission Test (SHSAT) is for admission into elite specialized high schools of NYC like Stuyvesant High School, Bronx High School of Science, Staten Island Technical High School, Brooklyn Latin School, High School for Mathematics, Science and Engineering at the City College of New York, High School of American Studies at Lehman College, and Queens High School for the Sciences at York College.
 More info: https://www.schools.nyc.gov/enrollment/enroll-grade-by-grade/specialized-high-schools

 The High School Placement Test (HSPT) is the entrance exam for Regis High School.
-It is also the scholarship test for Xavier High School (Manhattan), Xaverian High School (Brooklyn), and Christian Brother’s Academy (New Jersey).
+It is also the scholarship test for Xavier High School (Manhattan), Xaverian High School (Brooklyn), and St. Peter’s Prep (New Jersey).
 Competitive schools such as St. Joseph Hill Academy and Notre Dame Academy in Staten Island offer scholarship exams with similar difficulty.

 The Test for Admission to Catholic High Schools (TACHS) is the entrance and scholarship exam for most Catholic high schools in the Archdiocese of New York, such as Monsignor Farrell, St. Joseph by-the-Sea, St. Peter’s, St. Edmund Preparatory High School, St. Vincent Ferrer, La Salle Academy, Dominican Academy, and many more.
 A complete list, open house dates, and tuition can be found here: http://tachsinfo.com/openhouse.aspx